Carmen Amaya: Biography

 At this point Vicente Escudero, a respected businessman, saw her dancing and concluded that Carmen would bring about a flamenco revolution thanks to her perfect synthesis of two important styles: that of the traditional dancers, and the emerging style of dancers in the variety shows.

 In 1930, she was part of the Manuel Vallejo company, performing all over Spain.
 On her return to Barcelona she danced at the Teatro Español, recommended by José Cepero.

 That year she worked in the Zarzuela Theatre, also known as the Coliseum, in Madrid with Conchita Piquer, Miguel de Molina, and other famous artists, and at the Fontalba Theatre.
 That was the authentic success of Carmen nationwide.
 She played a small role in La hija de Juan Simón and Maria de la O, and worked for a musical magazine in Barcelona.
 From her first performance" in 1935 to her last one in "Los Tarantos", her dancing showcases the purest form of flamenco.
-The films she starred in are remarkable in that very few films have been created around one figure.
-They are also a model for all dancers who define their dance as being "of temperament".
+The films she starred in are very few films have been created around one figure.
+They are also a model for dancers who define their dance as being "of temperament".
 Very seldom in the history of New York have dance and flamenco been as successful as Carmen Amaya's performances.

 Juan Carceller hired her for a tour.
 She travelled to several big cities, including San Sebastián.
 In 1935, Luisita Esteo presented her in Madrid, in a show at the Coliseum.
 On 18 July 1936, when the coup in Spain took place, Carmen and her team were in the Zorrilla Theatre in Valladolid, working for Carcellé's company.
 At that time, they were financially secure and she had bought her first car.
 They were due to go to Lisbon to sign the lease, but the car was requisitioned and they could not travel to Portugal until November.